Sky TV hints at big changes to plans, cut-price broadband

 Another change is that MySky recording (currently charged at $15 per month) is included "free" with the various proposed new packages.

-The survey raises the possibility of more build-your-own package pick-and-mix options - but the proposed new plans are cheapest if you buy in bundles, and the more bundles, the bigger the discounts.
+The survey raises the possibility of more build-your-own package pick-and-mix options - but the proposed new plans could be cheapest if you buy in bundles, and the more bundles, the bigger the discounts.

-Sky Sport, for example, is pitched at $49 per month, including MySky recording, compared to the current cost of $57.98 per month ($31.99 for Sky Sport plus $25.99 for the compulsory Sky Starter).

-Sky Movies is mooted at $30/month, again with the option to buy it standalone (currently it costs $46.92 per month, including Sky Starter).

-Sky Entertainment is pitched at $55 per month, but with Netflix (which costs from $11.99 per month standalone) included - against the current $46.92 including Starter.

-The survey also offered the Spark Sport app - usually $24.99 after a $5 price rise coinciding with Spark streaming domestic cricket - at a discount, for those who commit to 12 months.
+The survey also considers the Spark Sport app - usually $24.99 after a $5 price rise coinciding with Spark streaming domestic cricket - could be presented at a discount, for those who commit to 12 months.

 Spark did not immediately respond to a request for comment.
-Sky TV boss Stewart early said he was open to partnering with all-comers, including Spark.
+Sky TV boss Stewart earlier said he was open to partnering with all-comers, including Spark.

 Although the two companies spar on some levels - and Sky is on the verge of an incursion onto Spark's home turn with its internet service - they have also displayed a degree of pragmatism behind the scenes at times.